101 – Queen’s University

 From their initial year of undergraduate study, students begin taking Education courses and are provided with in-school experiences that form the basis of theoretical studies.

-* Concurrent Education students who attend the BISC in first year will begin their Education courses in year 2.
+Note: Concurrent Education students who attend the BISC in first year will begin their Education courses in year 2.

 Bachelor of Fine Art (Visual Arts) (Program Code QT)

 The Queen’s Bachelor of Fine Art program combines seminar courses in the field of Art History with intensive studio training in the areas of painting, printmaking and sculpture/installation.